IntersectMBO/cardano-coin-selection/information/specification.md

 ### Coin Amount

-A _coin amount_ is a non-negative integer value that represents a number of [Lovelace](https://cardanodocs.com/cardano/monetary-policy/).
+A _coin amount_ is a positive integer value that represents a number of [Lovelace](https://cardanodocs.com/cardano/monetary-policy/).

 One [Ada](https://cardanodocs.com/cardano/monetary-policy/) is _exactly_ equal